Garranlea

 Today Garranlea is almost exclusively an agricultural area, covering approximately 500 hectares.
-Dairying and sheep-farming are the principal activities.
+Dairy and sheep farming are the principal activities.
 Garranlea House was the residence of the Cooneys, a Catholic landowning family prominent in the area during the 19th century and the first half of the 20th century.

 There is also an old Catholic cemetery in Garranlea, where Moll MacArthy, a local woman who was murdered in the 1940s, is buried.